Mosweta/kadikazi3/README.md

 ### 🚀 Getting Started

-To clone the Skeeto repository and get the project running on your machine, follow these detailed steps:
+To clone the Kadikazi repository and get the project running on your machine, follow these detailed steps:

-1. /*Clone the Repository*:
+1. *Clone the Repository*:
    - Open your terminal or command prompt and run the following command to clone the Skeeto repository: bash git clone https://github.com/Mosweta/kadikazi3.git